U.S. general says cannot rule out larger ground role in Iraq

 "Shock and awe" was a term popularly used to describe the initial air assault on Baghdad in the U.S. campaign to oust Saddam Hussein in 2003, and refers to use of overwhelming force to undermine an enemy's will to fight.

-Congress is expected to approve this week a request from Obama for authorization to arm and train moderate Syrian rebels, one part of his programme.
+Congress is expected to approve this week a request from Obama for authorization to arm and train moderate Syrian rebels, one part of his program.

 Still, Hagel acknowledged the number of Syrian fighters that could be trained over the course of the year would only put the opposition on a path to roll back Islamic State fighters.

 "Five thousand alone is not going to be able to turn the tide.
-We recognise that," Hagel said.
+We recognize that," Hagel said.

 The Senate hearing was repeatedly interrupted by anti-war protesters, shouting slogans such as, "There is no military solution."
 One protester was escorted out of the room while holding a sign that read: "More war = More extremism."